Where can I find the most up-to-date information about the government’s measures to stop the spread of Covid-19?

-Quieter roads have led to some motorists driving erratically – The police have recorded speeds of more than 130mph since government measures on ‘essential’ travel began.
+Quieter roads led to some motorists driving erratically – The police recorded speeds of more than 130mph during the government’s measures on ‘essential’ travel.

-Safety camera van operators are police staff, and are therefore classed as key workers by the government – they help us keep roads safe and enforce offending.
+Safety camera van operators are police staff, and are therefore classed as key workers by the government – they help to keep roads safe and enforce offending.

 How do I complain about, or compliment, the police?